PS4 Controller Calibration: Fix Dead Zone and Stick Drift

 3. Reconnect by USB to your PS4 or PC.
 Press the PS button to power back on.

-What this fixes: light drift after long sessions, sticks that feel slightly off-center, light-bar pairing problems, controllers that wake into the wrong player slot.
+What this fixes: light drift after long sessions, sticks that feel slightly off-center, light-bar pairing problems, and controllers that wake into the wrong player slot.

-What it will not fix: worn potentiometers, snapped stick shafts, water damage, broken button contacts.
+What it will not fix: worn potentiometers, snapped stick shafts, water damage, or broken button contacts.
 None of those care about a reset.

 Re-test in a browser tester.
 If at-rest readings dropped near zero, you are done.
 If they are still drifting, the reset succeeded but your sticks have moved past where firmware can compensate.